frc-west/frc-west.github.io/courses/CSE 1110/4 - Algorithms/1 - Control Flow.md

     while(x < 10):
         x = x + 1

 So this will add 1 to `x` every time in the loop.
 At some point, `x` will be equal to 10, and `x < 10` will no longer be true.
+The program will then finish the loop and continue on to the next set of instructions.

 ## For loops
-Python has special for loops.
+Python has special *for loops*.
 Generally, if you can express an instruction like `for something in something else`, python for loops work well.

     for x in range(10):
         print(x)